 This time of year (writing in December 2003) this site usually honours the gratifying celebration of faith our country chooses, en masse, to share.
 There are votive foods, herbs, woods and so on to signify as medicinal as well as jolly or kosher.
 Of course I am referring to the most well - known celebrations of Christianity (Christmas), Judaism (Chanukkah) and a more recent interest, Wicca (Yuletide) the holidays for which are most usually coincidental with dates in December.
 This year the holiday of Ramadan starts in early December.
 Ramadan, or the Fast of Ramadan, is an Islamic Festival .Its auspice continues December 1 through mid-month.

 Bodhi Day, a Buddhist holiday,is December 8.
-Chanukkah, the Jewish Festival of Lights, is usually in December.
+Chanukkah, the Jewish Festival of Lights is December 9.
 Christmas, the traditional Christian holiday, is December 25.
 Kwanzaa, an African-American tradition, starts December 26.
 New Years Eve is celebrated by most of the world as a geophysical or planetary revolution which marks another year according to the Christian calendar.
 That is celebrated on December 31st, and upon January 1st.
-In January the year will be recorded as 2003 A.D., the Latin "Anno Domini" meaning "in the year of our Lord", two thousand and three years after the birth of Christ Saviour, Jesus of Nazareth, the founder of a type of Reform Judaism called Christianity, which emerged during a 200 year period of Reforming, named "The Golden Age of the Rabbinate".
+In January the year will be recorded as 2003 A.D. ,the Latin "Anno Domini" meaning "in the year of our Lord" two thousand and three years after the birth of Christ Saviour, Jesus of Nazareth, the founder of a type of Reform Judaism called Christianity, which emerged during a period named "The Golden Age of the Rabbinate".

 This link below is a reference for dates and other events.

 During Ramadan, Islamic worshippers are encouraged to fast from sundown until sunset, so they miss lunch for nearly two weeks.
 There are very sound social reasons for this practice: in an article which offers real religious concepts to the Islamic populace and to yourself via the Internet, the Imams,or religious leaders of Islam ,tell you that the devotion of fasting is urged in order to stimulate compassion amongst the rich and middle class, so that people do not forget the suffering of those who are deeply poor in the world.
-Traditionally, in a well- socialized effort, a dana of food is given to poor people, and also a portion of the money generated by the sale of staple foods is given in by the body of faith for specific development to protect poor people (like an orphans fund).
+Traditionally, in a well- socialized effort, a dana of food is given to poor people, and also money is given in by the body of faith for specific development to protect poor people (like an orphans fund).